 Solar loans are enabling Americans to go solar like never before.
 Solar energy is one of the safest investment options on the market today, delivering a 100% guaranteed financial return on investment, along with community and environmental returns on investment.

 When you produce more electricity than you use, you will send power back into the grid (powering your neighbors’ house!) and earn a credit.
 Those credits go against your electric bill at other times of the year.
-So for example, if you complement your solar array with an air source heat pump to provide heat, you can run this electric appliance off of stored sunshine from the summer, in the form of credits you banked with your utility.
-Many of our customers go from having electric bills of $100-200/mo, to the minimum fee to stay connected to the grid.
+If you complement your solar array with an air source heat pump to provide heat, you can run this electric appliance off of stored sunshine from the summer, in the form of credits you banked with your utility.
+Many of our customers go from electric bills of $100-200/mo, to the minimum fee required to stay connected to the grid.

 A solar loan is a great way to invest in a better financial and environmental future, and start building a cleaner world.
 If you're ready to start your own solar journey, use the button below to get started.